dendronhq/handbook/handbook/handbook.sop.todos.md

 This is added to the end of a todo.

+- a: assigned
+- w: work in rpgoress
 - n: move to next day (usually combined with `make progress` status)
 - x: done
 - d: dropped